HenryCook/vagrant-kubernetes/README.md

 ## To Do

-- Overlay network using flannel
+- Overlay network with flannel using CNI plugin
 - Secure communication between `kube-apiserver` > `etcd`
 - Access webpages e.g. `Kubernetes-dashboard` from guest on the host
 - Configure the DNS add-on